antronerds/r2-tutorials/docs/Using_Datasets.md

    [**Figure 3: Select a dataset by clicking on a row**](_static/images/Usingdatasets/UsingDataset_select_selectbutton.png)

-3. Every column header provides options to filter the database, e.g. in the **Tissue/Tumor** text field a keyword such as *medull* can be written to filter for medulloblastoma datasets or, with the Select Filter dropdown under the Data type header you can requests an overview of for instance methylation datasets.
+3. Every column header provides options to filter the database, e.g. in the **Tissue/Tumor** text field a keyword such as *medull* can be written to filter for medulloblastoma datasets or, with the Select Filter dropdown under the Data type header you can request an overview of for instance methylation datasets.
 If you know specific details, other columns can be of help as well: e.g. you can search for an author, or use the N column to search for a datasets of which you know the number of samples.
 The grid box will display all the datasets that fulfill the (combined) filter requirements.
 In the bottom right corner you find the number of (filtered) datasets that are available to you.

    ![](_static/images/Usingdatasets/UsingDataset_select_autofill_text.png "Figure 4: Use the search bar to filter the list of datasets with a keyword")